James Lang (rugby union)

-James Lang (born 4 April 1995) is a Scottish professional rugby union footballer who plays as a Fly half or Centre for Edinburgh Rugby in the United Rugby Championship and the Scotland national team.
+James Lang (born 4 April 1995) is a Scottish rugby union player who currently plays for Edinburgh Rugby in the United Rugby Championship.

 Rugby Union career

 Amateur career

 Born a few miles from Harlequins rugby union side's Twickenham Stoop, in Ashford, Middlesex.
 Lang represented Harlequins first, at school boy level.
 His burgeoning rugby career took off, when as a teenager Lang joined Welsh side Rygbi Gogledd Cymru (RGC1404) in North Wales.

 Professional career

 In the summer of 2016 the 22-year-old Lang returned from Rygbi Gogledd Cymru to Harlequins academy.
 He has since made several successful appearances as Fly-Half for Quins.

 Characteristic of Lang's style on the rugby field is his strong and accurate kicking.
 Lang himself has mentioned working with former Quins Fly-half Nick Evans.
 Which benefited him in his own similar role.
 Lang plays at Fly-half in the Harlequins academy and first team.

 Lang signed a pre-contract agreement with United Rugby Championship side Edinburgh Rugby in January 2021, alongside fellow Harlequins player Glen Young.